 Most companies know the meaning of Search Engine Optimization (SEO).
 People understand that this is something you have to do to get your business’ website to appear on top of search engines, but not many truly understand what goes into achieving that.
 Not just that, the process has evolved tremendously in a short time-span, and keeps on constantly advancing, so what worked just a year or so ago is not necessarily still effective.

-Even some of Dubai’s excellent website design & development agencies get things wrong when it comes to this field of digital marketing, which can be an issue since a SEO compliant website should ideally be built in a way that is mindful to the subsequent efforts the digital marketing agency will have to take to ensure the website comes on top of Google.
+Even some of Dubai’s excellent web design & web development agencies get things wrong when it comes to this field of digital marketing, which can be an issue since a SEO compliant website should ideally be built in a way that is mindful to the subsequent efforts the digital marketing agency will have to take to ensure the website comes on top of Google.

 Due to this, the businesses often have a very hard time understanding how to evaluate the digital marketing progress (you were probably told it’s an ongoing effort – true, but not very insightful) and don’t always know what to expect.